haxsaw/actuator/README.md

 It does this by providing facilities that allow a system to be described as a collection of *models* in a declarative fashion directly in Python code, in a manner similar to various declarative systems for ORMs (Elixir being a prime example).
 Being in Python, these models can be very flexible and dynamic in their content, and can be integrated with other Python packages.
 Also, since the models are in Python, they can be authored and browsed in existing IDEs, and debugged with standard tools.
 And while each model provides capabilties on their own, they can be inter-related to not only exchange information, but to allow instances of a model to customized to a particular set of circumstances.

 ### A simple example
 The best place to start is to develop a model that can be used provision the infrastructure for a system.
-An infrastructure model is defined by creating a class that describes to the infra in a declarative fashion.
-This example will use components from the Openstack binding to actuator.
+An infrastructure model is defined by creating a class that describes the infra in a declarative fashion.
+This example will use components from the [Openstack](http://www.openstack.org/) binding to actuator.

 ```python
 from actuator import InfraSpec